The 10 Greatest Comebacks in Sports History

 The 1999 British Open is famous for two things.
 First, Jean Van de Velde had a big problem on the last hole and lost a three-stroke lead.
 But don’t forget about Paul Lawrie’s incredible comeback.
 At the start of the final day, he was ten strokes behind.
 When he finished his round, he was only three strokes behind.

-You’re right; if Van de Velde hadn’t messed up, he would have won.
+Indeed, if Van de Velde had not faltered, he would have won.
 But the fact is, Van de Velde did collapse, and because of that, Lawrie became the 1999 British Open champion.
 Lawrie’s name is in the record books as the winner, and that’s what counts.

 Duke Defeats Maryland 2001 Final Four

-The Duke Blue Devils initially trailed the Maryland Terrapins by 22 points, but they remained controlled and cut the gap to 11 points before halftime.
+The Duke Blue Devils initially trailed the Maryland Terrapins by 22 points, but they maintained their composure and reduced the deficit to 11 points before halftime.
 Duke produced a comeback in the second half and won with an apparent ease.

 The University of Michigan Defeats Northwestern in 2010

-The Northwestern Wildcats, not accustomed to winning, usually aim to keep their leads.
+The Northwestern Wildcats, typically unaccustomed to securing victories, usually strive to maintain their leads.
 The Michigan Wolverines, however, had other ideas.
 Despite an early 14-0 advantage for Northwestern, the Wolverines’ incredible comeback gave Michigan a stunning 15-14 victory.

 Jennifer Capriati Defeats Martina Hingis in the 2002 Australian Open Final

 It was incredible to see Jennifer Capriati win the Australian Open.
 She didn’t simply succeed in the match due to her outstanding comeback; she also succeeded in her own life.
 She was perceived as being past her prime.
 Capriati was surrounded by cameras that were positioned to record Martina Hingis’s match point, but she paid them no mind.
-Her actions have effectively ended Hingis’s chances of capturing the Grand Slam.
+Her performance effectively ended Hingis’s chances of capturing the Grand Slam title.

 Gary Player Wins the 1978 Masters

 Gary Player was seven points behind the leader on the last day of this significant golf competition in 1978.
-Although Gary could have been terrified, he wasn’t.
+Although Gary might have been intimidated, he remained composed.
 Gary had a great play, and, amazingly, he played well on the final ten holes.
 On the back nine, he recorded a fantastic score of 30 with seven birdies.
 Although Gary Player had previously won nine major championships, this one stood out.

 Inspiration in Every Victory: The Enduring Legacy of Unforgettable Sports Comebacks